We ask you, humbly, to help us.

 Governor Brown's letter to the Legislature, continued:

-Governor Brown is here touching on a rarely discussed aspect of Physician Assisted Suicide laws.
+Governor Brown discussed a rarely discussed aspect of Physician Assisted Suicide laws.
 The mere existence of the Oregon law appears to give comfort to many terminally ill people in that state who know that they have an option if their quality of life degenerates beyond their ability to cope.
 Many times in Oregon, patients will obtain lethal quantities of pills from their physicians, and not use them.
 The presence of the pills, and the knowledge that they can take them at any time, gives them comfort.
-They know that they have two options: to suffer in pain and have a longer life, or to end their life early and avoid the suffering.
+They know that they have two options: to suffer in pain and have a longer life, or to end their life early and avoid the suffering -- both options under their total control.

 Tim Rosales is a spokesperson for the advocacy group: "Californians Against Assisted Suicide."
 The group is primarily composed of physicians, disability advocates, and clergy from various faith groups, including the California Catholic Conference of Roman Catholic bishops.
 Rosales said: